The Clinical Embalming Experience

 21 Individual Embalming Cases

-The clinical experience will include at least 21 individual embalming cases (20 as the program previously states and one on Campus as an evaluative tool for successful completion)
+The clinical embalming experience will include a minimum of 21 individual embalmings (20 as previously stated and one final embalming on campus for all students to evaluate tools for successful completion.)

 Progress Tracking & Mentorship

-Case by case evaluations will be based on the student meeting a series of tasks and objectives set forth in the Master Reference.
+Case-by-case evaluations will be based on the student meeting a series of tasks and objectives set forth in the Master Reference.
+Students must keep a record of their progress which must be confirmed by their preceptor at the completion of the embalming.

 i